 Head spinning?
 We don’t blame you!
 Close your eyes, take a deep breath, and remember this:

-The highest score on the new SAT is 1600.
+The highest SAT score on the new test is 1600.
 End of story.

 P.S…Go here for updated information on SAT Score Ranges for the Top 100 Colleges and Universities!